mhutch/mhutch.github.io/_posts/2011-02-05-monodevelop-tips-key-bindings.md

 created: 1296953230
 redirect_from: /node/181
 ---
 Key bindings are an important part of an IDE, as they make it possible to work efficiently using the keyboard.
 A key binding is a combination of keys that, when pressed simultaneously, activates an IDE command directly.
-This post explains the key binding system in MonoDevelop, how to find out what key bindings are available, and how to customize the bindings to suit your needs.
+This post explains the key binding system in MonoDevelop, how to find out what key bindings are available, and how to customize the bindings to suit your needs.<!--break-->

 <h3>The Key Bindings Panel</h3>